 As B2B companies become more sophisticated with their lead-gen techniques, it’s important that they be able to capture the insights delivered by intent data and other sources of intelligence in a way that the insights become actionable for sales teams.
-Tools like Data Axle for Salesforce and Data Axle for Dynamics can feed and update information on B2B prospects straight into your CRM in real time.
-This allows for leads to be nurtured properly.
+Data Axle APIs and apps can feed information on B2B prospects straight into your CRM in real time.
+This allows leads to be nurtured properly.
 When a lead-gen program is fueled by real-time insights, prospects can be sent timely follow-ups and targeted content.
 Companies can also leverage identity resolution techniques to reach prospects via multiple channels to boost the likelihood of conversion.

 B2B audiences are extremely responsive to personalization.
 In fact, 93% of B2B marketers report that personalizing content increases revenue.1 Although some level of marketing communications need to reach a wide range of prospects to build awareness, personalization becomes imperative as data-driven techniques help organizations identify the highest-value and most-likely-to-convert prospects.